KxSystems/docs/docs/ml/toolkit/utilities/ml.md

 # <i class="fa fa-share-alt"></i> .ml namespace

-The .ml namespace at root contains statistical functions used commonly in machine learning along with a number of functions used for array creation and manipulation
+The `.ml` namespace contains statistical functions used commonly in machine learning along with a number of functions used for array creation and manipulation.

 <i class="fab fa-github"></i>
 [KxSystems/ml](https://github.com/kxsystems/ml/)

-The following functions are those contained in the `.ml` namespace
+The following functions are those contained at present within the `.ml` namespace

 ```txt
 .ml – Statistical analysis and vector creation